Midlife Feels Different. Your Care Should, Too.

 Q: Do you prescribe GLP1 medications?

 A: Yes, when clinically appropriate, GLP1 medications can be part of a balanced treatment plan.
+However we do not prescribe GLP1 medications unless patients are willing to participate in lifestyle-based health measures when appropriate, such as working on nutrition and exercise.

 Q: Do you do the paperwork to get GLP1 medications approved by insurance?

 A: Partly.
-If you would like to use health insurance coverage for a GLP1 medication, you are responsible for contacting your insurer, requesting prior auth forms, and confirming benefits/eligibility.
+If you would like to use health insurance coverage for a GLP1 medication, you are responsible for contacting your insurer, requesting any prior auth forms, and confirming benefits/eligibility.
 We can fill out the clinician portion of the prior authorization form up to once every 6 months.
 We do not contact insurance companies about appeals, denials, or peer-to-peer discussions.
-We can provide resources for manufacturer coupons or savings cards to help with direct-pay costs of GLP1 medications if needed.

 Q: Can I use my insurance for labs and medications?